Hideshi Hino's Theater of Horror

 Hideshi Hino's Theater of Horror, also known as the Kaiki Gekijou Hexalogy, is a series of six live action Japanese horror films from Pony Canyon.
 Based on several manga of Hideshi Hino, the series was released theatrically in Japan in year 2004, and later released in North America in 2006.

 Movie list

-Although it is six-film horror series, the movies have no form of continuity, canon, or connection between them.
+Although it is a six-film horror series, the movies have no form of continuity, canon, or connection between them.